-Guitarist Mark Knopfler of Dire Straits, plays his Gibson Les Paul guitar while performing during Live Aid concert for famine relief at Wembley Stadium in London, England July 13,1985.
-The 1980s song "Money for Nothing" by the British rock band Dire Straits has been deemed unacceptable for play on Canadian radio. — Photo by The Canadian Press
+Guitarist Mark Knopfler of Dire Straits, plays during Live Aid concert for famine relief at Wembley Stadium July 13,1985. — File Photo

 TORONTO — The Canadian Broadcast Standards Council says a homosexual slur in the Dire Straits hit “Money for Nothing” is inappropriate but has to be taken in context and suggests individual radio stations choose whether the song is acceptable.

 The CRTC had asked for a review of the council’s January ban on the song, which created a public backlash.

 The outcry occurred after the council ruled the 1985 song was unfit for radio because its lyrics include an anti-gay slur.